search

 Singapore’s Walk-Cycle-Ride plan for better mass public transport

-To have a deeper understanding of transportation infrastructures, DesignWanted interviewed Vance Ng, Director at the Land Transport Authority Singapore, and learned more about the work of Singapore’s Land Transport Authority (LTA) does, the future of mobility, and how Singapore envisions the next steps for its public transport services.
+To have a deeper understanding of transportation infrastructures, DesignWanted interviewed Vance Ng, Director at the Land Transport Authority Singapore (LTA), and learned more about the work they do, the future of mobility, and how Singapore envisions the next steps for its public transport services.

 There is so much that goes into creating and maintaining a well-functioning city, from the economy to the urban developments, to one of the most essential aspects: transportation.
 The physical movement of humans and products is essential for a functioning society, it is a gateway that stimulates growth, development, innovation, and directly affects everyone’s daily life, yet, the design of these transportation networks are often taken for granted and not given the importance they deserve.